ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

  * On any build error and immediately terminates upon that build error.
- * On any test case failure (but runs the build to completion and shuts down normally).
+ * On any test case failure but runs the build to completion and shuts down normally.

 This behavior can be especially handy in Continuous Integration environments where you typically want an automated CI build to break